Covid-19 Travel Advice for Customers. Click here

 Keep an eye out for the famous Wren building, the Capitol Residence and Governor’s Palace, as well as the Bruton Parish Church.
 The area is also filled with traditional shops, craft, cooking and farming demonstrations, and plenty of taverns and coffeehouses where you can sample popular eighteenth century dishes.
 Beyond the theatrical recreation, the town of Williamsburg itself is also well worth exploring.
 One notable attraction is the prestigious College of William and Mary, the second oldest college in America, and boasting an impressive list of alumni that includes three US presidents.

 If you fancy getting to grips with some of the US’s most historical and charming cities, there are numerous exciting tour options which seamlessly integrate the very best destinations and sites.
 Embark on an independent rail tour of America’s iconic East coast cities, where you’ll be effortlessly transported between Boston, New York, Philadelphia, Williamsburg and Washington D.C.
-Alternatively, a fantastic way to explore America’s history-filled Deep South is through a self-drive tour incorporating the likes of New Orleans, St. Augustine, Charleston and Savannah.
+Alternatively, a fantastic way to explore America’s history-filled Deep South is through a self-drive tour incorporating the likes of Tallahassee, St. Augustine, Charleston and Savannah.